jeremynoesen/BoneBot/README.md

 ### Statuses
 BoneBot can have various randomized statuses shown in Discord that change over time.

+## Requirements
+Any version of Windows, macOS, or Linux that can run Java 8 or later.

 ## Building
 1. Clone or download this repository.
 2. Run `./gradlew build` in the directory of the project.